-We are currently accepting applications for community tree plantings for FALL 2018.
+We are currently accepting applications for community tree plantings for Spring 2019.

 Welcome to The Greening of Detroit's Community Tree Planting Application !
 A community tree planting is a unique opportunity to work with neighbors and friends to improve the health and wellness of your community, increase Detroit's urban forest, and leave a legacy for the next generation.
 Please complete and submit this application to request a community-based planting with The Greening of Detroit.
 Several months may pass before your application gets approved.
 Please be patient.